iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 ### Prefixes

-There might be cases which all the data with index that begins with prefix. `wallets`
+There might be cases where all the data with has the same index prefix wanted to be retrieved.
+For this purpose you can do prefix searches using `?prefix` endpoints

 - Queries that made using prefix without a data field would result as listing all the objects saved under the bucket